Pirates vs. Cubs Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 13 doubles, two triples, seven home runs, 36 walks and 30 RBI (72 total hits).
-He's also swiped four bases.
+- Dansby Swanson has 74 hits with 13 doubles, two triples, seven home runs, 36 walks and 31 RBI.
+He's also stolen four bases.

-- Swanson has picked up at least one hit in seven games in a row.
-In his last 10 outings he is hitting .250 with a home run, three walks and four RBI.
+- Swanson takes an eight-game streak with at least one hit into this contest.
+In his last 10 outings he is batting .286 with a home run, two walks and five RBI.

 Swanson Recent Games